Building a Workflow(s) for a Listing

 ✅ Makes it clear which dates to use for Start and End points

-✅ Lets you reuse key processes (like staging, photos, or showings) without confusion
+✅ Lets you reuse key processes (staging, photos, showings) without confusion

-✅ Allows you to pause, archive, or relaunch any section of the process without affecting others
+✅ Lets you pause, archive, or relaunch any phase without affecting the others

-• Link to the right Detail Box Set so your dates adjust automatically when launching new transactions.
+- Link to the right Market so your dates adjust automatically when launching new transactions.

 Thank you!